-Getting ready for summer camp is the most exciting time of year.
-We can't wait to host you and your unit in 2024!
+Getting ready for summer camp is one of the most exciting times of year.
+We can't wait to host you and your troop in 2025!

 This leader's guide is your first resource to answering your summer camp questions.
 If you have any further questions, please feel free to contact us.
 We are always open to your input, suggestions and ideas.
 For more information, check out our website: